AmirAflak/Filimo-movies-analysis/README.md

 # Filimo movies analysis
 # __Web scraping and analysis of Filimo Persian Movies__
-# project contains two seperate notebooks :
+# Project contains two seperate notebooks :
-##scaping notebook:
+#*Scaping notebook:
 in order to handle tasks(within analysis notebook),
 I extracted some usefull contents and converted them into pandas DataFrame, eventually stored them as a csv file.
-##analysis notebook :
+#*Analysis notebook :
 I did my data wrangling and cleaning journey, also i encountered some weird stuffs (matplotlib utf-8 encoding and use plotly more, split out genres and so on), ultimately i plotted my results into a meaningfull and interactive charts.